“I Want to be a…” Their Dreams, Your Dreams and You.

-Dreams are not rigid, they are a reflection of your eagerness to succeed, a focus and guidance used in the trek of future’s path.
+Dreams are not rigid, they are a reflection of your eagerness to succeed, a compass used in the trek of future’s path.

-Good dreams don not die, circumstances could only mold it into something else.
+Good dreams do not die, circumstances could only mold them into something else.
 A good dream is built on the basic ground of contributing positively towards humanity; it is more than a means of gaining wealth and prominence.

 “Will our days be better?” the young girl asked innocently.
 I nodded without giving thought to my action.
 The door opened and in came their youngest sister (about a year old).
 She was smiling and running towards me.
 She could not speak and obviously never understood what we said, but she made me realize that in effect, I was promising them to do my own quota in laying a good foundation for them.

-The main thing is to love what you do.
+The main thing is to love what you do or do what you love.
 Like a mirage in a sunny day, fantasies evaporate, but dreams stay on, inspiring one to be determined to fulfill it.
 It is then that you realize that no one else could fulfill it but you.

 “I want to be a…” is a plea on the part of children, a cry for help.
 They are saying that our generation creates the favorable conditions for them to fulfill their dreams.